Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Coastal properties often feature unique architectural elements that complicate window treatment installation.
 Salt air corrosion affects existing hardware, while irregular window shapes from settling or renovation create measurement challenges.

 Inside mount installations require windows deep enough without obstructions like crank handles or weather stripping.
 Coastal homes frequently have these obstacles from storm preparation modifications.
 Outside mounts work better but need proper sealing against moisture infiltration.
+Our expert guide to window treatments installation in Delmarva covers both mount types in detail.

 Window Condition Assessment